-Working Heritage restores and manages heritage properties on public land on behalf of the State of Victoria.
+Working Heritage conserves and manages heritage properties on public land on behalf of the State of Victoria.

-Whilst respecting the heritage values of the sites, Working Heritage gives properties a new lease of life with community and/or commercial use.
-Since its inception in 1998, Working Heritage has been appointed to manage fifteen sites across Victoria undertaking expert conservation and building works so the community can benefit from previously locked and empty buildings.
+Whilst respecting the heritage values of the sites, Working Heritage gives properties a new lease of life for community and/or commercial use.
+Since its inception in 1998 (as The Mint Incorporated), Working Heritage has been appointed to manage sixteen sites across Victoria undertaking expert conservation and building works so the community can benefit from previously locked and empty buildings.